 We can hold regular dental clinics at your home, enabling residents - even those with dementia and mobility problems - to receive regular check-ups and a range of treatments at a much lower cost than individual appointments.
 If you are looking for a way to ensure equal access to dental care for your residents, this provides a practical and effective solution.
 Clinics can also be booked as stand-alone Dentist for the Day or half day visits.

 Book ORCA Training for your staff

-We have created an Oral Health for Care Homes (ORCA) training course for care staff which includes practical exercises and template oral health assessment form, checklist and care plan to help homes comply with best practice and keep records to evidence this.
+Our ORCA oral care training course for care staff includes practical exercises and template oral health assessment form, checklist and care plan to help homes comply with best practice and keep records to evidence this.

 Tell Your Residents and Relatives About Us

 Please tell residents and their families about our service.
 We are happy to provide you with leaflets and cards to hand out.